DjangoGirls/tutorial/django_installation/README.md

     ~$ source blog/bin/activate

+for OS X and Linux.

-You will know that you have `virtualenv` started when you see that the prompt in your command line or console looks like:
+You will know that you have `virtualenv` started when you see that the prompt in your console looks like:

     (blog) C:\Users\Name>